New contribution regime for the discontinuity allowance for entertainment workers

 self-employed workers, including those with coordinated and continuous collaboration relationships insured with the entertainment workers' pension fund;

-self-employed entertainment workers at non-economic public bodies (CSC 1.18.10);
+self-employed workers in the entertainment industry at non-economic public entities (CSC 1.18.10);

-fixed-term employees who perform artistic or technical activities directly related to the production and realization of shows, as well as fixed-term workers who perform activities outside the cases listed above, referred to in Article 2, paragraph 1, letters a) of Legislative Decree No. 182/1997, referred to in letter b), identified by decree of the Ministry of Labor and Social Policies of July 25, 2023, containing "Identification of discontinuous workers in the entertainment sector", published in the Gazzetta Ufficiale No. 234 of October 6, 2023;
+fixed-term employees who perform artistic or technical activities directly related to the production and staging of shows, as well as fixed-term employees who perform activities outside the above-listed cases, referred to in Article 2, paragraph 1, letter a) of Legislative Decree No. 182/1997, referred to in letter b), identified by decree of the Ministry of Labor and Social Policies of July 25, 2023, entitled "Identification of intermittent workers in the entertainment sector," published in Gazzetta No. 234 of October 6, 2023;

-The allowance is also recognized to permanent intermittent workers in the entertainment sector who are not entitled to the availability allowance.
+The allowance is also granted to intermittent workers with permanent contracts in the entertainment industry who are not entitled to availability allowance.

-As a result of the new regulations, INPS issued a News on April 8 to provide a summary of the contribution regime for workers in this sector.
+As a result of the new regulatory provisions, on April 8, INPS issued a News a summary of the contribution regime for workers in this sector.